akukisopo/nethantu/README.md

 ```
 [+] Please enter the name of the network interface connected/will
 be connected to the target LAN.
-Default wired interface is 'eth0',
+Default wired interface is <b>'eth0'</b>,
-and the default wireless interface is 'wlan0' on most systems, but
+and the default wireless interface is <b>'wlan0'</b> on most systems, but
-you can check it in a different terminal with the 'ifconfig' command.
+you can check it in a different terminal with the <b>'ifconfig'</b> command.
 ```

 <h4>step 2/4 - setup.py</h4>